RavensbourneWebMedia/UX-design/sessions/02/README.md

 ### Interviews debrief

-1. Individually, jot down the **5 key points** for each round of interviews (we had 3) as early as possible, whilst it's all still fresh in your memory.
+1. Individually, jot down the **5 key points** for each round of interviews (we had 3) as early as possible, whilst they're all still fresh in your memory.
 * **Compare** your notes with your team mates.
 * Together, write a **summary** of your interview notes.
 Do this in a Google doc, which we'll review next week.